MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 # Tutorial:  Part 1 - Create resources for building a custom chat application with the prompt flow SDK

-In this tutorial, you use the prompt flow SDK (and other libraries) to build, configure, evaluate, and deploy a chat app for your retail company called Contoso Trek.
+In this tutorial, you use the Azure AI SDK (and other libraries) to build, configure, evaluate, and deploy a chat app for your retail company called Contoso Trek.
 Your retail company specializes in outdoor camping gear and clothing.
 The chat app should answer questions about your products and services.
 For example, the chat app can answer questions such as "which tent is the most waterproof?" or "what is the best sleeping bag for cold weather?".

 This tutorial is part one of a three-part tutorial.
-This part one shows how an administrator of an Azure subscription creates and configures the resources needed for parts two and three of the tutorial series.
-Parts two and three show how a developer uses the resources.
-In many organizations, the same person might take on both of these roles.
-In this part one, you learn how to:
+This part one gets you ready to write code in part two and evaluate your chat app in part three.
+In this part, you:

 > [!div class="checklist"]
 > - Create a project